rackerlabs/support-how-to/access-contents-of-a-first-generation-cloud-server-image.md

 product_url: cloud-servers
 ---

 Because first generation images cannot be used for next generation servers, this article guides you through the process of downloading the **tar.gz** parts of an image, and then concatenating and extracting those parts.
-This process is useful when you need to access the data in an image and file level backups don't exist.
+This process is useful when you need to access the data in an image and file-level backups don't exist.
 This process doesn't guarantee the successful recovery of data, but it can help you to access the data contained within an image.

 ###Download the first generation server image

-You can download the **tar.gz** image files by using either the Cloud Control panel or a client tool.
+You can download the **tar.gz** image files by using either the Cloud Control Panel or a client tool.

 ####Use the Cloud Control Panel

 In the [Cloud Control Panel](https://mycloud.rackspace.com), navigate to **Storage** > **Files**.

 A list of your Cloud Files containers is displayed.
 Image files are stored in the **cloudservers** container.
-If your image is larger than 5 GB, you can expect to see multiple image “parts”.
+If your image is larger than 5 GB, you can expect to see multiple image “parts.”
 It's important to download all of the **tar.gz** parts for a given image.

 ####Use a client tool

-You can use a client tool, such as **swiftly**, to download your image from Cloud Files.
+You can use a client tool, such as swiftly, to download your image from Cloud Files.
 Using swiftly from the command line, you can download all “parts” of an image by invoking the `--prefix` flag.

-If you do not have swiftly installed, install it by using pip.
+If you do not have swiftly installed, install it by using `pip`.

     pip install swiftly

+If you need more detailed instructions for installing swiftly, see [Install the Swiftly Client for Cloud Files](https://support.rackspace.com/how-to/install-the-swiftly-client-for-cloud-files/).

 The following example uses swiftly to download an image.
 Because the full file name is not specified, swiftly can systematically download all of the **tar.gz** parts.